On the monotonicity of the eigenvector method: Introduction

-The starting point of our paper is a remark by Saaty, who says that the priority vector has two meanings: ``\emph{The first is a numerical ranking of the alternatives that indicates an order of preference among them.
-The other is that the ordering should also reflect intensity or cardinal preference as indicated by the ratios of the numerical values [\dots]}'' \citep[p.~86]{Saaty2003}.
-In our view, this second interpretation suggests that the priority of a given alternative should be a \emph{monotonic} function of its numerical comparisons with respect to any other alternatives.
-In other words, increasing an arbitrary entry of a pairwise comparison matrix should increase the weight of the favoured alternative (which is in the corresponding row) by the greatest factor, and should decrease the weight of the disfavoured alternative (which is in the corresponding column) by the greatest factor.
+The starting point of our paper is a remark of Saaty \citep[p.~86]{Saaty2003}: ``\emph{Now we ask the question, what is priority or more generally what meaning should we attach to a priority vector of a set of alternatives?
+We can think of two meanings.
+The first is a numerical ranking of the alternatives that indicates an order of preference among them.
+The other is that the ordering should also reflect intensity or cardinal preference as indicated by the ratios of the numerical values and is thus unique to within a positive multiplicative constant (a similarity transformation).}'' A potential implication is that both the rank and the (normalised) weight of any alternative should be a \emph{monotonic} function of its comparisons.
+In other words, increasing an arbitrary entry in the $i$th row of a pairwise comparison matrix should not result in a rank reversal such that alternative $i$ was ranked at least as high as alternative $k$ before the change but it is ranked lower after the change.
+Similarly, such a change is not allowed to decrease the overall importance of alternative $i$.
+If the straightforward conditions of \emph{rank monotonicity} or \emph{weight monotonicity} do not hold, then the ordering or the weights of the alternatives may behave against the intentions of the decision-maker who wants to express a stronger preference for an alternative by increasing its pairwise comparisons.

+The eigenvector method will be proved to suffer from both problems for certain pairwise comparison matrices, while the geometric mean method always satisfies these requirements.
+It is also shown that the axioms do not uniquely determine the geometric mean, hence they can serve as reasonable criteria to classify the weighting methods suggested for pairwise comparison matrices.

-We will prove that -- while the row geometric mean (logarithmic least squares) method trivially satisfies monotonicity -- the eigenvector method violates it for certain pairwise comparison matrices.
-It is also investigated what is the probability that this problem emerges in the case of a randomly generated matrix as a function of its consistency ratio, the consistency measure suggested by \citet{Saaty1977}.
-The violation of monotonicity turns out to cause no problems in the case of nearly consistent matrices.
-On the other hand, the eigenvector method remains a dubious choice for inherently inconsistent large matrices such as the ones that emerge in sports applications.
+It will also be investigated how often the eigenvector method violates these properties for a randomly generated matrix as a function of its consistency ratio, the consistency measure suggested by \citet{Saaty1977}.
+In particular, the axioms are tested by substituting a randomly chosen matrix entry with the next element on the well-known Saaty scale.
+Their violation turns out not to be a usual problem even for heavily inconsistent matrices.
+Nonetheless, all decision-makers should be informed about the possible occurrence of counter-intuitive changes after a matrix entry is increased because probably nobody expects that a more favourable opinion on an alternative can be detrimental to its rank or weight.